CSVDW/PCA-Biplots-for-machine-learning-predictions/README.md

 # PCA-Biplots-for-machine-learning-predictions
 Understanding machine learning predictions with biplots

-Import data sets LUCAS_aggregated.txt and biplot_data.csv
+Import data sets LUCAS_aggregated.txt and biplot_data.csv.
+The covariates in the example data were kindly provided by ISRIC - World Soil Information (https://www.isric.org/).

 Also includes script with complete examples of creating biplots with the R package ordr.
 The examples include biplots with points as well as with alpha-bags